rzuberi/cell-SCT/journal.md

 - How many layers and what size for a CNN, something to research to prepare for classification part of the project
 - Could add in the qualitative segmentation a way to compare how models cropped cells differently, using CellPose's cell matching function we could match them all up and then present them each on a row.
 - I'll most probably have to make data loaders
 - The data augmentation notebook (for the segmentation) is not finished, but can be put on the side for now until I finish setting up the data for the CNN.
-It will be needed to get a good segmentation model, mostly everything is setup to get a good segmentation model, I just haven't trained a good one yet (because I need to make more segmentation ground truth data).
+It will be needed to get a good segmentation model, mostly everything is set up to get a good segmentation model, I just haven't trained a good one yet (because I need to make more segmentation ground truth data).